 If all this walking makes you hungry, find a cosy little home-style restaurant or hop across a few of Malacca’s stylish cafes to taste the lip-smacking Nyonya cuisine – a fine blend of the Chinese and Malay styles of cooking, unique to this part of the country.

 How to reach: The best way to get from KL to Malacca is via buses that ply from Kuala Lumpur all day, every day.
 You can easily book a bus ticket online where you can also find the boarding and drop off points based on which bus you choose.
+Alternatively, check out this full day guided tour of Malacca city and travel hasslefree!

 Best Day Trips from Kuala Lumpur – The Verdict